ellakoa/postcard-poem/content/posts/i-am-majesty.md

   and the midriff appears to have sagged.
 poem: |-
   I have great age as you can see
-  Green moss blankets my knees
+  Soft green moss blankets my knees
   Limbs are heavy and prone to fall
   Midriff has sagged I’ve grown so tall
   My heartwood has shrunk